plone/documentation/develop/addons/javascript/intro.rst

 It produces a boilerplate for creating a new pattern

-2. Add your pattern or javascript file as a resource (in registry.xml)
+2. Add your pattern or JavaScript file as a resource (in registry.xml)

 ..  code-block:: xml